-The controller (see Fig. 35) includes a controller housing, a printed circuit board, and a clear plastic cover.
+The controller includes a controller housing, a printed circuit board, and a clear plastic cover.
+See Fig. 30.
 The controller can be connected to one or two compatible duct smoke sensors.
 The clear plastic cover is secured to the housing with a single captive screw for easy access to the wiring terminals.
-The controller has three LEDs: Power, Trouble, and Alarm.
+The controller has three LEDs: Power, Trouble and Alarm.
 A manual test/reset button is located on the cover face.

-^{1.} Bussmann and Fusetron are trademarks of Cooper Technologies Company.
+Bussman and Fusetron are trademarks of Cooper Technologies Company.

-Fig. 35 - Controller Assembly
+Fig. 30 - Controller Assembly